alessandroaime/homebridge-ueboom/README.md

 This is an accessory plugin for [Homebridge](https://github.com/nfarina/homebridge) allowing to turn on and off a UE Boom speaker and integrating it with [HomeKit](https://www.apple.com/ios/home/).

-**Turning off the speaker is not yet possible as it requires `rfcomm` and I've been having some issues with it.
-As soon as I have time I'll work on it.**

 ## Installation

 ### Homebridge